 - To make the crumbles for the top, put cookies in a plastic bag and seal tightly.
 Pound with the back of a spoon or rolling pin until the cookies crumble.

-Yes, one of the best parts of this recipe is that it can be made one day ahead and stored in the refrigerator.
+Absolutely!
+One of the best parts of this recipe is that it can be made one day ahead and stored in the refrigerator.
 This is very helpful if you're planning a party and need time for other recipes.
 Be sure to serve them within a day for best results.

 Blueberry Cheesecake Cupcakes will be your new favorite dessert.
 If you're planning a celebration, these additional treats will get the party started!